Lipen/discrete-math-course/typst/lec-sat.typ

 )

 #Block(color: yellow)[
-  *Best of both worlds:* Use lookahead for cube generation, CDCL for solving (cube-and-conquer).
+  *Best of both worlds:* Use lookahead for cube generation, CDCL for solving --- _cube-and-conquer_.
 ]

 == Phase Saving

-#definition[Phase Saving][
+#definition[
-  Remember the _last assignment_ of each variable.
+  _Phase saving_ is a heuristic that remembers the last assignment of each variable.

   When branching on $x$, first try $x$'s previous value.
 ]